-The crime of trespassing is committed by going onto property, usually property that belongs to someone else, without permission.
-But can people ever be charged and convicted of a crime for going onto their own property without permission?
-You might be surprised to learn that in most states, in certain situations, people can be charged with trespassing or burglarizing their own property.
+A person commits the crime of trespassing by going on to property—usually property that belongs to someone else—without permission.
+But can people be charged and convicted of a crime for going onto their own property without permission?
+You might be surprised to learn that in most states, the answer is yes.
+In certain situations, people can be charged with trespassing or even burglarizing their own property.
 The issue most often comes up in cases involving domestic violence or during landlord-tenant disputes.

-The situation most often comes up when the property is or was once a shared home.
-For example, if you are married and own a home with your spouse, both you and your spouse have the right to be in the home whenever you please.
-Assuming you happily live together in the home, neither spouse can be charged with trespassing or burglary in the marital home.
-But what if one person moves out?
+In a divorce, the court may order who has possession of the house and who does not.
+But what if one person simply moves out?
 In most states, the most relevant fact in deciding whether a person is on property "without permission" is whether the defendant currently lives in the home.
-Courts in several states, including Alabama, Florida, Ohio, and Washington, have concluded that a person who does not currently live in a home can be charged with burglary or trespass, even if the person legally owns or rents the home, and his or her name is on the title or lease.
+Courts in several states have concluded that a person who does not currently live in a home can be charged with burglary or trespass, even if the person legally owns or rents the home and their name is on the title or lease.

 In some situations, it will be up to the jury or judge to decide if the defendant has permission to enter the property.
 For example, suppose a man and a woman live together as romantic partners.
 They break up.
-He moves out at her request, and she changes the locks, and pays the rent by herself, but his name is still on the lease.
+He moves out at her request, she changes the locks and pays the rent by herself, but his name is still on the lease.
 He then comes into the home and attacks the woman and tries to take some of her property.
 In this situation, the jury could conclude that the man did not have permission to enter the residence because he no longer lived there at the time of the attack.
 (Washington v.
 State, 11 So.3d 980 (Fla.
 Dist.
 Ct.
 App.
 2009).)